-Concerned about the cost of college?
-Looking for affordability without compromising educational quality?
-Many families are keenly focused on finding smart educational values.
+Are you concerned about the cost of college and looking for affordability without compromising educational quality?
+Many families are interested in smart educational values.
 These 11 tips that can help preserve your budget and improve your candidacy.

 Turbo Charge Your Academic Record

-A rigorous class schedule shows intellectual curiosity, a willingness to challenge yourself and that you are comfortable with hard work.
+A rigorous class schedule shows intellectual curiosity, a willingness to challenge yourself, and that you are comfortable with hard work.
 There are financial benefits too.
-A strong academic record can lead to merit scholarships and credits earned from dual enrollment, AP, and IB classes, CLEP exams and summer courses can cut college costs.
-Completing college in 3 years instead 4 can be a 25% savings.
+A strong academic record can lead to merit scholarships, and credits earned from dual enrollment, AP, and IB classes, CLEP exams, and summer courses can cut college costs.
+Completing college in three years instead, four can be a 25% savings.

 Enhance Your Desirability by Keeping Active and Being a Leader

 All competitive colleges seek to build a diversified and interesting student body.
-These days, there is a growing preference for involved, high-achievers who also possess a special activity (pursued with passion) that sets them apart from other applicants.
+These days, there is a growing preference for involved, high-achievers who also possess one or more activities (pursued with depth and passion) that sets them apart from other applicants.
 Developing a “hook” need not be expensive.
 You don’t need to build schools in Africa.
-A hook can be an interesting activity, volunteer effort or employment where you have shown leadership and commitment over time.
-Furthermore, when it comes to winning scholarships, impressive activities where you have demonstrated passion and commitment, can significantly improve your chances for success.
+A hook can be an exciting activity, volunteer effort, or employment where you have shown leadership and commitment over time.
+Furthermore, when it comes to winning scholarships, exciting activities where you have demonstrated passion and dedication can significantly improve your chances of success.

 Take Advantage of Free and Low-Cost Prep for SAT / ACT

-Strong scores not only improve your chances of acceptance, they can also lead to significant scholarship money.
-People who say you can’t prep for the SAT and ACT tests are wrong.
+Strong scores not only improve your chances of acceptance, but they can also lead to significant scholarship money.
+People who say you can’t prep for the SAT and ACT are wrong.
 There’s no need to spend a lot of money on expensive test prep.
 For those with initiative, there are many excellent free prep tools to help you boost your scores.
-You can learn about them at InLikeMe.com

 Visit Colleges on the Web